 How do I get from Koh Samui to Phuket?

 There are numerous ways to travel from Koh Samui to Phuket, with the fastest and most expensive being a one hour direct flight with Bangkok Air.
 Most tourists choose the cheaper way, which is by bus and ferry.
 Journey time with Phantip Travel is 6.5 hours but it is substantially cheaper than flying.
-Buy your tickets through 12Go where you can compare flights with the many different bus and ferry combined ticket options.

 Is Koh Samui near Phuket?